 Will we keep the Queen?

 Many people in the North love the royal family, and it is not for us as a party to decide this.
-If enough people in a free North want to keep the Queen as head of state, as she is in many Commonwealth countries, then she will be invited to remain.
+If enough people in an independent North want to keep the Queen as head of state, as she is in many Commonwealth countries, then she will be invited to remain.
 If the majority of people want to be a republic, then we will be a republic.
-Either way, this will be decided by a referendum in a free North.
+Either way, this will be decided by a referendum in an independent North.

 Will an independent North use the First Past the Post voting system?